 Do you know what your Vitamin D level is?
 It’s important for your health.
 Many studies have shown significant health benefits to your body if you have a higher level of Vitamin D. We recommend you maintain a serum level of greater than 50 ngm/l of Vitamin D3 in your blood.
 Heart disease, Alzheimer’s disease, and even cancers are less when you do this.

-A recent article in Plos one demonstrated this remarkable effect of Vitamin D. Researchers at GrassrootsHealth in Encinitas, California evaluated 5038 people in a randomized clinical trial from 2000 to the present to see what the incidence of breast cancer was at different serum levels of Vitamin D. There results were eye-opening.
+A recent article in Plos one demonstrated this remarkable benefits of Vitamin D. Researchers at GrassrootsHealth in Encinitas, California evaluated 5038 people in a randomized clinical trial to see what the incidence of breast cancer was at different serum levels of Vitamin D. There results were eye-opening.

 Vitamin D is the sunshine vitamin.
 It really isn’t a vitamin at all because your body can make Vitamin D. In fact, its molecular structure looks very similar to the structure of the steroid hormones of your body, including your sex hormones estradiol and testosterone.
 Consequently, many people classify Vitamin D as a hormone for, like other hormones, it signals reactions to occur in your body that affect its metabolism.

 If you lived on the equator you would make thousands of units of Vitamin D every hour.
 Toxicity from these high levels is rare.
 Unfortunately, the further north and south of the equator you go the less your body makes Vitamin D. The result is that we in the United States generally don’t produce enough Vitamin D.

 Labs usually give normal values up to 30 ng/ml.
 However, especially in light of this new data, we highly recommend you increase levels to at least 50 ng/ml, but > 60 ng/l may be even better since this is the level that gave the best protection from breast cancer in this study.
 You can get your levels done at any lab and you don’t even need a doctor’s prescription in some locations.